afborchert/astl-tanach/README.md

-This is an implementation of the Astl programming language for Tanach texts in the form as distributed by tanach.us. for C. Astl is an easy to learn scripting language that is specialized on attributed abstract syntax trees.
+This is an implementation of the Astl programming language for Tanach texts in the form as distributed by tanach.us.
+Astl is an easy to learn scripting language that is specialized on attributed abstract syntax trees.
+(You find a documentation in the subdirectory _astl/refman_.)

 Included are astl-tanach and astl-tropes. astl-tanach works directly on the accented plain texts from tanach.us.